Upload Multi-File Websites

 Deploy and Test

-Once all files are uploaded, your website deploys instantly.
+Confirm the deploy and your website goes live instantly.
 Test all functionality, navigation, and ensure all resources load correctly on different devices and browsers.